Piotr1215/cloudrumble/docs/README.md

 ## Learning Plan

-### 1. Find a good online training
+### 1. Find good training material

-As a primary learning source I have used Kodekloud's [Docker Certified Associate Exam Course](https://kodekloud.com/p/docker-certified-associate-exam-course).
+As a primary online training learning source I have used Kodekloud's [Docker Certified Associate Exam Course](https://kodekloud.com/p/docker-certified-associate-exam-course).

+As a primary learning resource in general I cannot recommend enough **Nigel Poulton's DOCKER DEEP DIVE**.
+You can get the book for less than 10 EUR on Amazon in kindle format.

+You can check out [Nigel's personal page](https://nigelpoulton.com/) for more information.

 I have already passed, and blogged about [CKA](https://medium.com/faun/preparation-and-resources-for-cka-exam-ca868fc678c9) and [CKAD](https://piotrzan.medium.com/preparation-and-resources-for-ckad-exam-ea1b2e8888e3) and there is significant overlap with Kubernetes orchestration part and containers basics.